CLARIAH/clariah-plus/README.md

 - the use of grlc (and further development on it)
 - link with NDE principles
 - link with NDE termennetwerk
+- distributed search functionality for vocab and ontology resources

 ### Vocabularies
 See specifically IG-Curation and the [awesome humanities ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) list.